The amount of financial aid applicable to study abroad will depend on your individual financial aid package.

 Regular Term Programs

-Shortly after commitment deadlines, the registrar’s office will automatically enroll you into a 12-hour placeholder course, for example LAS299.
+Shortly after commitment deadlines, the Office of the Registrar will automatically enroll you into a 12-hour placeholder course, for example LAS299.
 OSFA will then access the official budget from My Study Abroad for all students enrolled into the placeholder course and create award letters.

 Fall or Spring 8-week Illinois Classes